VDIGPKU/CFENet/README.md

 - ***AP of 43.5 on COCO***

-#### Note that CFENet is only an efficient one-stage detector, which can achieve 23+fps on MS-COCO.
+#### Note that CFENet is only an efficient one-stage detector, which can achieve 23+fps on MS-COCO when single-scale inference.